RocketRobz/SuperPhotoStudio/README.md

 <p align="center">
  <img src="https://github.com/RocketRobz/SuperPhotoStudio/blob/master/resources/title.png"><br>
 </p>
-What happens when you take the concept of *Super Smash Bros.*, and turn it from a fighting game, into a photo shoot application?
+What happens when you take the concept of Super Smash Bros, and turn it from a fighting game, into a photo shoot application?
-The result, *Super Photo Studio*!
+The result, Super Photo Studio!
 Take pictures of your favorite all-star characters, including Robz himself, in any location possible!

 # Features